mmitch/ox-bb/README.md

 - map Org languages to GeSHi languages
 - export directly to X clipboard (export to buffer, select all, copy to clipboard, close buffer)
+- support offsets and jumps in ordered lists

 done
 ----